NharikaVulchi/Advanced-Physical_Design_Using_OpenLane/README.md

 **Introduction to OpenLane and striVe Chipsets**

 * OpenLane is an open-source digital integrated circuit (IC) design flow and toolchain that helps automate the process of designing and manufacturing custom semiconductor chips or integrated circuits.

+* Using OpenLane we produce a GDS with no human intervention that has no LVS violations, no DRc violations and no timing violations

 * OpenLane is developed as an open-source project, which means that the source code and associated tools are freely available for anyone to use, modify, and contribute to.